Itssmepj/About-Me/README.md

-About-Me : This is my very first project using html, css and javascript.
 Today is 5, Jan 2023
+This is my very first project, I built using HTML.